bootstrap-vue/bootstrap-vue/src/components/overlay/README.md

 As an alternative to the `variant` prop, you can specify a CSS color string value via the `bg-color` prop.
 When a value is provided for `bg-color`, the `variant` prop value is ignored.

+Note that background bluring is not available on some browsers (e.g. IE 11).

 ### Default spinner styling

 The default overlay content is a [`<b-spinner>`](/docs/components/spinner) of type `'border'`.
 You can